willpanderson/Auto-Learn/README.md

-# Auto-Learn Introduction
+# Auto-Learn Pro Introduction
-Auto-Learn is a machine learning Android application for CSE3310: Fundamentals of Software Engineering Spring 2020 class.
+Auto-Learn Pro is a machine learning Android application for our Fundamentals of Software Engineering Spring 2020 class.

 Collaborators to this repository include: